- Executive Director: Greg Kaltenecker

 Research Biologist: Jessica Pollock, M.S.

 Jessica grew up along coastal British Columbia and since 2002 has worked on various field projects throughout Canada and the U.S., including breeding songbirds across the boreal forest, isolated mountain top raptor migration in remote northern British Columbia, Burrowing Owls in Wyoming, wintering seabirds along the BC coast, nesting Marbled Murrelets in old growth rain forests on Vancouver Island, southwestern willow flycatchers in the Sonoran Desert, accipiters in Colorado and the Black Hills, and Mountain Plovers in the high plains deserts.
 She attained her Bachelor’s degree in Biology from the University of Victoria and spent five years volunteering with the Rocky Point Bird Observatory and was a member of the advisory board.
 She first came to Idaho to attend graduate school at the University of Idaho, focusing her M.S. research on cavity-nesting birds.
 After graduating, she completed several years of professional consulting before returning to her “roots”, working for a bird observatory, and has been with IBO since 2011.

 Jessica pioneered IBO’s hummingbird banding program in 2011 (bringing with her a background of hummingbird banding since 2003 in British Columbia).
 She is an active member of the budding sub-committee for hummingbird banding with the NABC (North American Banding Council).
 She’s been involved with several of IBO’s research and monitoring efforts of various “at risk” species in Idaho: Burrowing Owls, Golden Eagles, Long-billed Curlews, and White-headed, Pileated, and Black-backed Woodpeckers, and co-manages the Integrated Monitoring in Bird Conservation Regions (IMBCR) program across Idaho and Utah.
 From the smallest hummingbird, through songbirds, and up to large raptors, Jessica enjoys participating in research-based banding of all species.
-She teaches professional training workshops on songbird and raptor trapping/banding techniques, and is certified by the NABC as a raptor trainer.
+She teaches professional training workshops on songbird and raptor trapping/banding techniques, and is certified by the NABC as a songbird and raptor trainer.

 In the winter, she can usually be found Nordic skiing or winter camping in the wilds of central Idaho.
 In summer, she likes to dig around in her vegetable garden with her family attempting to become an urban homesteader.

 Statistician and Research Biologist: Rob Miller, M.S.